username29800/neuron/README.md

 # neuron
-a line editor,
+- a line-oriented editor,
-a sticky note for simple things, a typewriter for writing, a text editor for coding, and a simple calculator.
+- a sticky note for simple things,
+- a typewriter for writing,
+- a text editor for coding,
+- and a simple calculator.
-An editor which helps you think.
+- **An editor which helps you think.**

 ## Introduction
 This text editor provides a simple command-line interface for basic text editing tasks.
 Below is a manual explaining the available commands and their functionalities.